Essenceia/MoldUPD64/README.md

 ## License

-This code is licensed under CC BY-NC 4.0, to obtain a commercial license reach out to julia.desmazes@gmail.com .
+This code is licensed under CC BY-NC 4.0, to obtain a commercial license reach out to the author .